Ayush-Vali/Higher-lower-game/README.md

 instructers.py is from instructer of the course i am doing and i changed it a bit so that instead of always  A to be same account , rigtht guess should be A

-improv.py is my second try to create clean code
+improv.py is my second try to create clean code and updated that if the pick was right continuously, right account and wrong account will alternatively remain to be compared against

 tips:
 option must be easily decided if right or wrong by using code like